dinhngtu/nvmetro/vmscripts/README.md

 Installation
 ============

-To avoid unexpected issues, it is required to run all of the steps detailed below **as root**, inside the root home directory (`/root`).
+⚠️ To avoid unexpected issues, it is required to run all of the steps detailed below **as root**, inside the root home directory (`/root`).
-For clarity and to avoid breaking lines when copying commands, each line is prefixed with `#` in the instructions, please be sure to remove them before running the command.
+For clarity and to avoid breaking lines when copying commands, each line is prefixed with `#` in the instructions (`>` for PowerShell), please be sure to remove them before running the command.

 Download the NVMetro AE package and extract them directly inside `/root`, following this structure:

     /root/
-        nvmetro-ae/
-            apt.txt
-            install.sh
+        ├─nvmetro-ae/
+        │   ├─apt.txt
+        │   └─install.sh
-            ...
+        │     ...
-        nvmetro.qcow2
+        └─nvmetro.qcow2

+Note that the location of `nvmetro.qcow2` is directly inside `/root`.

 Dependencies
 ------------